makokaz/parallel-distributed-programming/20vgg/README.md

 They together (1) turn off dropout to avoid fluctuating losses across iterations due to the changing network (--dropout 0), (2) process the same mini-batch at every iteration to avoid fluctuating losses due to different data in different iterations, and (3) make the mini-batch size extremely small (1, in this particular case) to have a quick turn around time.

 Here is a sample output.
-With the default value of learning rate (1.0e-2), the loss seems decreasing too quickly.
+With the default value of learning rate (1.0e-2), the loss seems decreasing quickly (perhaps so quickly that the remaining iterations are useless).

 ```
 $ ./vgg.gcc --dropout 0 --single_batch 1 -b 1